 Spanning several hundred years of history from the dragons of Beowulf to the Enlightenment thinkers of the Eighteenth Century, this course follows the evolution of English as a globally influential language and literature.
 Along the way, we will explore the social forces that led to famous works by authors such as Chaucer and Shakespeare while also discovering the work of lesser-known writers with equally fascinating things to say.
 Students will gain an understanding of what these works have in common with each other as well as our lives in the Twenty-First Century.
-Prerequisite: ENG 150H or ENG 165H or ENG 245H.
 4 Semester Hours.